 The concept of the Walpurgis Diamond as a conventional structure of opening bids was a further development of the Walpurgis Club, a strong 1 Club bidding system, for which no additional information can be found and the principles of which cannot be found in any published article or book.
 The Walpurgis Diamond is a conventional structure of opening bids developed by Mr. Paul D. Hackett, who was born in Peshawar, Afghanistan, which is also known as Pekhawar, which is the capital of Khyber Paktunkwas, formerly recognized officially as the North-West Province.
 The city is located in a rather large valley near the eastern end of the famous Khyber Pass, close to the border of Pakistan.

 The team mates at the Bermuda Bowl were John Collings, Paul D. Hackett, Steve Lodge, Irving Rose, Robert Sheehan, Anthony (Tony) Sowter, and Gus Calderwood (npc).
-The winners of the Bermuda Bowl in 1951 were Eric Rodwell, Robert (Bobby) Levin, Jeff Meckstroth, Russ Arnold, John Solodar, (*Bud Reinhold), and Thomas K. Sanders (npc). (*Note: Although a participating player Mr. Bud Reinhold did not qualify as a team member since he failed to play the required amount of boards.)
+The winners of the Bermuda Bowl in 1981, New York City, United States, were Eric Rodwell, Robert (Bobby) Levin, Jeff Meckstroth, Russ Arnold, John Solodar, (*Bud Reinhold), and Thomas K. Sanders (npc). (*Note: Although a participating player Mr. Bud Reinhold did not qualify as a team member since he failed to play the required amount of boards.)

 Principle of the Concept